abdelrahmaan/Most-Frequent-5000-Words-in-Quran-and-Hadith/README.md

 # Most-Frequent-5000-Words-in-Quran-and-Hadith

-## Most Frequent 5000 Words in Quran and Sahih Bukhari and some statistical functions.
+## Most Frequent 5000 Words in Quran and Sahih Bukhari and some statistical functions that help the Arabic and foreign peoples to the right pronunciation and learn it to be fluent in the Arabic language.

 ## Word Cloud From The Holy Quran:
 ![arText](arText.png)